thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * add new task "resort filtered deck"
 * figure out a clever way to know which cards can be used to link 2 distinct tags/notes
 * inestigate using graphviz instead of networkx to compute the graph
-* use radius to find neighbours instead of fixed number of neighbors
 * compute the distance matrix on the notes only instead of the cards
 * instead of storing the nearest neighbors in a field, store it in a file accessible to the addon and add interface menus via the addon to query neighbors
 * add picture and documentation to the knn feature